- Printing Services

 - About Cushing

 It’s the process of analyzing an environment such as a warehouse, building, related structure, or object.
 The laser scanner creates “point-clouds” of data from the surface of an object.
-This data can then be used to create 3D models of existing real estate, to a degree of exact detail that is hard to match.
+You can use this data can then be used to create 3D models of existing real estate, to a degree of exact detail that is hard to match.
 This can be used to be a digital model that can be brought into various software applications such as a photograph, a PDF file, 2D Autocad vector file or interactive 3D model.

-Building projects are often delayed because of uncertainty.
+Don’t let your building project get delayed because of uncertainty.
 3D laser scanning and modeling eliminates those issues.
 How?
 Imagine having a robust, interactive 3D visual of a structure or construction site prior to a project.
 Easily Create as–built Revit models for BIM Modeling or Autocad files to begin your design.

 With over 90 years serving the Chicago construction community, our job is to stay a building block ahead.
 Trust your Cushing team for high-quality 3D laser scanning services and project management in Chicagoland.